Praise the Lord for His care

 John 17:5 “And now, O Father, glorify thou me with thine own self with the glory which I had with thee before the world was.”

 It seems strange that this could glorify the Father, but that is just what it did.
-The 6 hours of work for Jesus on the cross purchased our salvation for us.
+The 6 hours of work by Jesus on the cross purchased our salvation for us.
 His righteousness is from everlasting to everlasting.
-The thing that makes acceptable unto the Father, is the fact that we traded Jesus our sin for His righteousness.
+The thing that makes us acceptable unto the Father, is the fact that we traded Jesus our sin for His righteousness.
 He took our sin upon His body on the cross, and He clothed us in His righteousness.